Leptonic first-row correlation and unitarity waiting for further JUNO tests

-Without loss of generality, let us assume the existence of three right-handed neutrino fields $N^{}_{\alpha \rm R}$ which slightly mix with the SM left-handed neutrino fields $\nu^{}_{\alpha \rm L}$ (for $\alpha = e, \mu, \tau$) via the Yukawa interactions in the seesaw mechanism~\cite{Minkowski:1977sc}.
-The mass eigenstates of these active and sterile Majorana neutrinos are denoted as $\nu^{}_i$ (for $i = 1, 2, 3$) and $N^{}_j$ (for $j = 4, 5, 6$), respectively.
-In this case the weak charged-current interactions of three charged leptons and six massive neutrinos are written as
+Without loss of generality, let us assume the existence of three right-handed neutrino fields $N^{}_{\alpha \rm R}$ which mix with the SM left-handed neutrino fields $\nu^{}_{\alpha \rm L}$ (for $\alpha = e, \mu, \tau$) via the Yukawa interactions in the seesaw scheme~\cite{Minkowski:1977sc}.
+The mass eigenstates of these active and sterile Majorana neutrinos are denoted as $\nu^{}_i$ and $N^{}_i$ (for $i = 1, 2, 3$), respectively.
+In the mass basis, the weak charged-current interactions of three charged leptons and six massive neutrinos can be written as \footnote{Note that $U$ and $R$ are the two $3 \times 3$ submatrices in the first row of a $6 \times 6$ unitary matrix ${\cal U}$ used to diagonalize the $6 \times 6$ overall mass matrix of active and sterile neutrinos in the basis where the flavor eigenstates of three charged leptons are identified with their mass eigenstates~\cite{Xing:2007zj,Xing:2011ur}.
+They are therefore interwined with the other two $3 \times 3$ submatrices in the second row of ${\cal U}$ as demanded by the normalization and orthogonality conditions of ${\cal U}$ itself.
+But these two ``hidden" matrices do not affect the relevant physics under discussion, simply because they have nothing to do with ${\cal L}^{}_{\rm cc}$ in Eq.~(\ref{1}).}